 We have in the past and may in the future become subject to legal proceedings and claims that arise in the ordinary course of business, such as claims brought by our clients or vendors in connection with commercial disputes or employment claims made by our current or former employees.
-We are currently in arbitration with a former vendor who alleges a breach of our contract with such vendor.
-We are unable to predict the outcome of any of these legal proceedings.
+We are currently in arbitration with a former vendor who alleges a breach of our contract with such vendor, as described in Part II, Item 1.
+"Legal Proceedings" of this Quarterly Report on Form 10-Q. We are unable to predict the outcome of any of these legal proceedings.
 Such proceedings might result in substantial costs, regardless of the outcome, and may divert management's attention and resources, which might seriously harm our business, financial condition and results of operations.
 Insurance might not cover such claims, might not provide sufficient payments to cover all the costs to resolve one or more such claims, and might not continue to be available on terms acceptable to us.
 A claim brought against us that is uninsured or underinsured could result in unanticipated costs, potentially harming our business, financial condition and results of operations.